 - what happens if a restraining order is breached.

-- Cyberbullying: New protections against online/digital harassment – This section explains about the new Harmful Digital Communications Act, including:
+- Cyberbullying: Protections against online/digital harassment – This section explains about the Harmful Digital Communications Act, including:

 - how to go to the District Court to get an order to deal with online/digital harassment

-- the new principles the Act has established for online/digital behaviour.
+- the principles the Act has established for online/digital behaviour.